zenml-io/zenml/docs/book/mlops_stacks/artifact_stores/azure_blob_storage.md

 ---
-description: Store artifacts using Azure Blob Storage
+description: How to store artifacts using Azure Blob Storage
 ---

 The Azure Artifact Store is an [Artifact Store](./overview.md) flavor provided with